 She wanted me to stop and do nothing?
 I’m not a do-nothing kind of person.
 Every nerve ending in my body resisted the idea, but I had become part of the problem instead of the solution.

 What now?
 Research!
-Every resource I found said the same thing.
-Just be there for them; don’t try to fix teenage problems for them.
+Every resource for helping teens I found said the same thing.
+Just be there for them; don’t try to fix the problems for them.

 Watching her sit in an uncomfortable place and not trying to help felt harder than chewing off my own fingers.
 I checked her social media like crazy for any sign of progress, or for depression.
 I needed evidence that she would be okay.
-I struggled to let her stay in her room after school.
+It was hard for me to let her stay in her room after school.
 I kept thinking: I should check on her, make sure she’s happy, feed her, do something!
 How can we do nothing?
 My daughter has no friends!

 Weeks went by, and I found that having weekend plans for all of us was the best idea.
 It was far better to tell her that we had a fun thing to do on Saturday afternoon than to ask if she had plans and force her to discuss her empty calendar.
 After a month or so, she came home from school energized instead of drained.
 “One of the kids in my art class loved this ring I made,” she said.
 “I told her I’d make her one.”